Skip to main content

 © dpa

-Germany’s political system acknowledges the crucial and privileged position within the Federal Republic.
+Political parties are acknowledged as having a crucial and privileged position in the political system of the Federal Republic of Germany.
 Article 21 of the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
 Section 1 of the Basic Law is of particular relevance.
-It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › states that they “participate in the formation of the political will of the people.”
-This is accompanied by an obligation to uphold their own internal democracy.
-Committees, chairpersons and candidates are elected in secret ballots by delegates of the party membership at party conferences.
-More recently, parties have directly polled their members on significant decisions as
+It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › states that “ political parties Political parties According to the Basic Law it is the task of the political parties to participate in political will formation by the people.
+As such, putting forward candidates for political office and the organization of election campaigns both have the status of constitutional tasks.
+For this reason the parties… Read more › shall participate in the formation of the political will of the people.”
+This entails an obligation to uphold their own internal democracy: committees, chairpersons and candidates are elected in secret ballots by delegates of the party membership at party conferences.
+More recently, parties have directly polled their members on significant decisions as a means of reinforcing their internal democratic processes.

-The greatest increase in turnout by some distance in 2021, was the 3.9% rise in voters aged 21–29.
 However, opportunities to participate through civil society initiatives and non-governmental organisations are often more attractive for young people.
-Social media is becoming increasingly significant as a platform for citizens to articulate political views and take action.
+Social media are becoming more important as platforms for expressing political views and engaging in political action.
 Voters can also participate in the political process through democratic processes such as referendums.
-Opportunities for direct democracy are increasingly offered at state and municipal
+Opportunities for direct democracy are increasingly offered at state and municipal level, and citizens are making great use of these.

 “Citizens’ councils” are also growing in importance as a means of involving members of the public in decision-making processes.
-These councils are generally concerned with specific concrete
+These councils are generally concerned with specific concrete issues where they make recommendations to political leaders.
+Governments and parties also seek to enter into conversations with people.
+Foreign Minister Annalena Baerbock initiated citizens’ dialogues when drawing up the first “National Security Strategy”, for example.